Car with coin and book bank for loan finance payment.

 What are the disadvantages of a title loan?

 There are a few disadvantages to taking out a title loan which might cause you to decide to look at other options when you are looking to borrow money.
-Some of the most obvious disadvantages of a title loan are:
+Some of the most obvious disadvantages are:

 • It is an expensive form of credit.

-• Paying title loans in full can be difficult which can disrupt your finances for an extended period of time.
+• Paying in full can be difficult which can disrupt your finances for an extended period of time.

-• If you have trouble paying the title loan, you could lose your automobile.
-Title loan companies sell repossessed cars to offset defaulted loans.
+• If you have trouble paying, you could lose your automobile.
+Title loan companies sell repossessed cars to offset defaults.

-• Some title loan companies can be aggressive when trying to get you to make your payments or when trying to collect the loan.
+• Some companies can be aggressive when trying to get you to make your payments or when trying to collect the balance owed.

 There are enough disadvantages of taking a title loan that you might be better off dealing with a financial emergency without any borrowing rather than risk losing your car.

-Do title loans go on your credit score?
 Are title loans reported to the credit bureaus?
-Do title loans hurt your credit?

 Title loans do not usually show up on a traditional credit report and so will not hurt your credit score.
-Because title loan companies don’t report to the big three credit bureaus (Experian, TransUnion, and Equifax), you will also not receive credit for successfully paying off a title loan.
+Because they don’t report to the big three credit bureaus (Experian, TransUnion, and Equifax), you will also not improve your credit score by successfully making payments.

 It is possible that title loan companies will report to secondary credit bureaus.
-While these bureaus don’t contribute to your credit score, defaulting on a title loan might affect your ability to get credit through other non-prime lending companies.
+While these bureaus don’t contribute to your FICO credit score, defaulting might affect your ability to get credit through other non-prime lending companies.

 Title loans are regulated by individual states and so there is a wide range of what is permitted.
-In many states, traditional title loans are illegal.
+In many states, they are illegal.
 In another handful of states, there are restrictions on the fees they can charge.
 When looking into getting a title loan, it is important to understand what your state permits so you can protect yourself and understand your rights.

 Jonathan Walker